domesticatedviking/TextyMcSpeechy/README.md

  - Dockerfile
  - docker-compose.yml
  - All scripts in `tts_dojo` have been refactored to use the `textymcspeechy-piper` docker container.
- - if the docker image has been built, `run_training.sh` will automatically bring it up and take it down when it closes.
- - If you can build the docker image and install the dependencies listed in `setup.sh` the scripts in the `tts_dojo` directory are all ready to use.
- - every script will need to be made executable (`chmod +x *.sh`) in tts_dojo, tts_dojo/scripts, tts_dojo_scripts/utils, tts_dojo/DATASETS, and tts_dojo/PRETRAINED_CHECKPOINTS.
-This will need to be done manually until `setup.sh` is finished.
+ - There is a prebuilt container on dockerhub at `domesticatedviking/textymcspeechy-piper:latest` -

 ## Things that are not finished yet
- - `setup.sh` is unfinished and parts of it are currently disabled.
+ - `setup.sh` is unfinished and should not be used yet.
- - I haven't uploaded a prebuilt docker image yet so you would need to build it yourself with the provided files.
- - The docs will need an overhaul to explain how to install docker, install CUDA related dependencies, build the image, shut down the image manually, etc.
+ - I am still quite new to docker and don't know whether I will need to update the dojo scripts to use the prebuilt container.
+Will update after testing.

 ## The beginnings of an installation guide (WIP)